sonnyt/tweetie/README.md

 In order to successfully use jQuery Tweetie, you have to have server-side/backend API.
 The plugin comes with very simple PHP backend that you can easily setup and get going.

 # Use
-Initlize just like any other plugin.
+Initialize just like any other plugin.

 ```js
 $('.tweets').tweetie();